Clloyd3267/List-Maker/README.md

 # List-Maker
-Python program used for creating C&amp;MA Bible Quizzing Lists
+Python program used for creating C&amp;MA Bible Quizzing Lists.

 #### About
 This program is designed to assist in question writing for C&MA Bible Quizzing